codemary/navigation_map/Readme.md

 $ open index.html
 ```

-Foursquare API is being used to get more information about a place.
+Foursquare API is being used to fetch nearby restaurants.
+Google Maps is being used for showing the restaurants on
+a map.